K-PaaS/application-platform-guide-eng/user_guide/development_platform/road_address.md

 # <a name="34"/>8.
 Annex A. Road Name Address Search API Definitions

 ## <a name="35"/>8.1.
 Road Name Address Search
-A service used when user search with road name address.
+A service is used when a user searches with a road name address.
 The road name address API (http://www.juso.go.kr) was used for spec.

 ### 8.1.1.
 Route
 ````